agapebondservant/data-e2e-demo-app/README.md

-#VMWARE DATA DEMO APP
+# VMWARE DATA DEMO APP

 ## Credits
 <div class="alert alert-primary" role="alert">
-This was based on the <b>Anomaly Detection demo</b> presented at <a href="https://vmware-explore-in.cventevents.com/event/1afa043a-2293-433d-9d63-85ff52ba8584/websitePage:f980d165-31f2-4d39-af64-2dfc5826a836" target="_blank">VMExplore India 2023</a>.<br/>
+This was forked from the <b>Anomaly Detection demo</b> presented at <a href="https://vmware-explore-in.cventevents.com/event/1afa043a-2293-433d-9d63-85ff52ba8584/websitePage:f980d165-31f2-4d39-af64-2dfc5826a836" target="_blank">VMExplore India 2023</a>,
+and the hard work done by that team.<br/>
-The original git repository is located <a href="https://gitlab.eng.vmware.com/oawofolu/vmware-explore-demo-app" target="_blank">here</a>.
+To learn more, please see the original git repository at <a href="https://gitlab.eng.vmware.com/oawofolu/vmware-explore-demo-app" target="_blank">here</a>.
 </div>

 ## Installing on Kubernetes